Rival Schools: United by Fate

+An updated and expanded two-disc version of the game was ported to the PlayStation in 1998 with new minigames and a new game mode called Nekketsu Seisyun Nikki, featuring visual novel content (this game mode was removed from the NA and PAL versions of the game).
+A further enhanced Japan-exclusive version of the game called Private Justice Academy: Nekketsu Seisyun Nikki 2 was released next on the PlayStation, featuring an improved version of the aforementioned game mode, as well as 2 new characters.
+A proper sequel called Burn!
+Justice Academy, known internationally as Project Justice or Project Justice: Rival Schools 2, was released as an arcade game in 2000 and shortly afterwards ported to the Dreamcast.

 Gameplay

 The main fighting game is best described as a polygonal Marvel vs. Capcom game, with some notable differences.
 Control wise, the game imitates Star Gladiator's four button setup (two punches and two kicks, like the SNK game format).

 A player chooses a team of two characters, and fights against another two character team.
 The actual fights, however, are one-on-one fights, with the partner only participating by being called in when a player has enough 'vigor' for a Team Up attack, done by pressing a punch and kick button of the same pressure.
-The Team Ups are some kind of double team attack by the character and partner, or (for most female characters' Team Ups) heal the main character or give them more vigor.
-After the end of a round, a player (win or lose) has a choice to fight the next round with the partner from the previous round, or to keep their main character in play.
+The Team Ups can be either offensive or defensive in nature.
+After the end of a round, a player (win or lose) can fight the next round with the partner from the previous round, or keep their main character in play.
 The 'vigor' meter (essentially a super meter) can go up to 9 levels, with Team Ups costing two levels and super moves from a single person costing one level of vigor.

 Much like the Marvel vs. Capcom games, launchers can be done that allow air combos to be performed, with all characters having universal low and high launchers.

 The game also has a few defensive techniques.